TodorBonev/TodorBonev/README.md

 ## Hi there!
-My name is Todor Bonev and I'm a web developer passionate about creating different things through programming.
-I'm currently improving my JavaScript skills, but I am also interested in Python and C++.
+My name is Todor Bonev and I'm a practical developer passionate about creating different things through programming.
+I have experience in frontend & full-stack web development, and some experience in game development.

 **Demo projects**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------